 So my question to her was, should I have thrown out the peanuts before using them and shipped your order with all newly purchased shipping supplies?
 Her answer was "Yes, in order to stay consistent with your message. "

 As a note, biodegradable peanuts are made from non toxic corn starch or wheat and does indeed biodegrade.
 You can test one in your sink, if you're unsure.
-If you see "compostable" on a product, beware, many products are not curbside compostable.
+If you see "compostable" on a product, proceed with caution as many products labeled compostable are not backyard compostable.

 I get it, the word "sustainability" has become very trendy these days.
 But I have to disagree with this approach of buying new to maintain this facade of sustainability and perhaps there was a disconnect culturally and economically.
 Again, being raised to always reuse was a financial necessity for us growing up.
 But even now, with the means, why would I send off an item to landfill only to pull from new stock in order to portray this image of sustainability?